lizlam/hanny-the-penguin/src/stories/which-came-first.md

 Hanny kept on walking and wondering, leaving her friends behind.

 Hanny walked up to the edge of the water and looked out to the sea.
-She saw her good friend Wally the Whale come up for a breath of fresh air.
+She saw her friend Wally the whale come up for a breath of fresh air.

 ![Wally](/drawings/wally.jpg)

-"Hello Hanny!" exclaimed Wally.
+"Hello, Hanny!" exclaimed Wally.

-"Hello Wally" replied Hanny.
+"Hello, Wally," replied Hanny.

 "Wally, do you know?
 Which came first, the penguin or the egg?"
 Hanny asked.

 Wally stared at Hanny, not knowing how to answer.

-"I don't know Hanny.
+"I don't know, Hanny.
 Why do you ask?"

 "Oh, I'm just wondering."